Select Page

 THIS 2016-2017 offered HIV counseling and testing with return of results.
 The survey team visited over 15,000 households to collect this information.
 Details on results can be found below.

 A second THIS survey, called THIS 2022-2023, was conducted between November 2022 and March 2023.
 The survey team interviewed approximately 36,000 people 15 years and older.
-Preliminary results for THIS 2022-2023 are coming soon.
+THIS 2022-2023 Summary sheet findings can be found below.

-THIS 2016-2017: Key Findings*
+THIS 2022-2023: Key Findings*

 %